Don't Sell Yourself Short: Smart Strategies Against Developer Tactics

 To effectively counter the negotiation advantages that developers have when acquiring your property, it is crucial to seek advice from experts.
 These professionals understand developer strategies and tactics, including how developers price properties, transfer risk on to property owners and the methods to counteract these tactics.
 Their expertise in advising property owners and negotiation is potentially worth hundreds of thousands or millions to individual property owners.

-• Image: After (29 George St, Burwood)
+• Image: 29 George St, Burwood after

 Case study

 An investor owned a property in Epping and agreed to sell his property with the adjoining owner and split the proceeds 50:50.
-We analysed the properties and found the investor’s property was 47% of the combined land area but small differences in the shape of the two properties meant the investor’s property contributed 71% of the development floor space.
+We analysed the properties and found the investor’s property was 47% of the combined land area but small differences in the shape of the two properties meant the investor’s property contributed 71% of the combined development floor space.

 The 50:50 agreement with the adjoining owner would have meant the investor would have effectively given the adjoining owner an unintended gift of $6.5 million.